Morocco Bottled Water Market Size and Share

 Recent Industry Developments

-• May 2025: Morocco and UAE signed a USD 14 billion investment agreement, marking the largest private investment in Morocco's history, focusing on water and energy infrastructure including seawater desalination facilities producing 900 million cubic meters annually.
+• May 2025: Morocco and the UAE have signed a USD 14 billion investment agreement, which represents the largest private investment in Morocco's history.
+This landmark deal focuses on developing water and energy infrastructure, including seawater desalination plants capable of producing a combined 900 million cubic meters of water annually.
+The agreement underscores the commitment of both nations to address water scarcity and enhance energy infrastructure in the region.

 Table of Contents for Morocco Bottled Water Industry Report